The strong global dimension of piecewise hereditary algebras: Tilting mutations

 \section{Tilting mutations}

-The proof of Theorem~\ref{thma} and that of Theorem~\ref{thmb} use inductions based on tilting mutation.
-This helps to produce a new tilting object $T'$ from the tilting object $T$ such that ${\rm End}(T')^{\rm op}$ has strong global dimension smaller than that of ${\rm End}(T)^{\rm op}$.
-This section therefore checks that tilting mutation permits a convenient use of the upper and lower bounds presented in \ref{section_prel}.
-It proceeds as follows. \begin{itemize} \item \ref{setting_approx} checks that tilting mutation does produce a new tilting object $T'$ from $T$. \item \ref{sgldim_tilting} compares the lengths of a given object $X\in\mathcal T$ with respect to two $T$ and $T'$.
+The proofs of Theorem~\ref{thma} and that of Theorem~\ref{thmb} use inductions based on tilting mutation.
+The inductive step produces a new tilting object $T'$ from the given tilting object $T$, such that ${\rm End}(T')^{\rm op}$ has strong global dimension smaller than that of ${\rm End}(T)^{\rm op}$.
+This section therefore checks that tilting mutation permits a convenient use of the lower bounds presented in Section~\ref{section_prel}.
+It proceeds as follows. \begin{itemize} \item \ref{setting_approx} checks that $T'$ is indeed tilting. \item \ref{sgldim_tilting} compares the lengths of a given object $X\in\mathcal T$ with respect to $T$ and $T'$.
 This leads to a comparison of the strong global dimensions of ${\rm End}(T)^{\rm op}$ and ${\rm End}(T')^{\rm op}$. \item \ref{lem_approx} locates the indecomposable direct summands of $T'$ in terms of convex subcategories of $\mathcal T$ defined by indecomposable direct summands of $T$.
-This serves to \ref{positions}. \item In view of applying the upper and lower bounds of Section~\ref{section_prel} to both $T$ and $T'$, Subsection~\ref{positions} expresses the (families) of Auslander-Reiten components in which $T'$ starts in terms of the corresponding families associated with $T$. \end{itemize}
+This serves to \ref{positions}. \item In view of applying the results of Section~\ref{section_prel} to both $T$ and $T'$, \ref{positions} compares the subcategories in which $T$ and $T'$ start. \end{itemize}